C++ Encapsulation

 Public Interface

-The public interface of a class defines the functionalities and features accessible to other parts of the program.
-It includes public member functions and variables that allow interaction with the class.
-The public interface provides a way to use the class without knowing its internal implementation details, promoting modularity and reusability.
+The public interface of a class includes public member functions and variables that allow interaction with the class.
+It provides a way to use the class without needing to know its internal implementation details, promoting modularity and reusability.

 Private Variables

-Private variables are accessible only within the class they are declared in.
+Private variables are accessible only within the class in which they are declared.
 They prevent direct manipulation from outside the class, ensuring data integrity.
-Private variables are accessed and modified through getter and setter functions, providing controlled access to the class's internal state.
+Getter and setter functions provide controlled access to these private variables.

 Benefits of Encapsulation